 You just need to adjust the values in the PARAMETERS section to your requirements and the calculator will automatically display the RESULTS section.

-Still, if you want to know the exact electricity usage of your laptop or the laptop’s power adapter while not connected to the laptop, you need to use a plug-in power meter.
+Still, if you want to know the exact electricity usage of your laptop, or the laptop’s power adapter, while not connected to the laptop you need to use a plug-in power meter.

 For more details, have a look to this post that we have created to show you how to use a plug in power meter to measure your appliances and devices power consumption.

-Not everybody it is familiar with terms like Watts, Kilowatts or Kilowatt hours so if you would learn more about them, have a look to this video that we have prepared for you.
+Not everybody it is familiar with terms like Watts, Kilowatts or Kilowatt hours so if you would like to learn more about them, have a look to this video that we have prepared for you.

-We hope that you found the information on this page informative and of value.
+We hope that you have found the information on this page informative and of value.

-If so, please consider to share or ‘like’ our content.
-We dedicate a considerable amount of time and effort to create content and a ‘like’ from you will encourage us to keep moving forward.
+We dedicate a considerable amount of time and effort to create content and your support and engagement will encourage us to keep moving forward.

 Dishwasher Vs Hand Washing: Save electricity, water and time?
 We have an energy efficient dishwasher that we use efficiently

 Do rechargeable batteries save money and reduce waste?
-Rechargeable batteries Vs disposable batteries: Is it really worth the hassle of
+Rechargeable batteries Vs disposable batteries: Is it really worth the trouble of

-© 2020 Effiworkx.
+© 2021 Effiworkx.
 All rights reserved